mail724/CorelDRAW-SelectSmallObjects/README.md

-# CorelDRAW-SelectSmallObjects
-A VBA macro for CorelDRAW (2020+) that automates the selection of vector objects based on user-defined dimensional thresholds.

 # CorelDRAW Select Small Objects Macro

 An automated cleanup tool for **CorelDRAW** that allows users to instantly select multiple vector objects based on specific width and height thresholds.